yasoob/personal_blog/content/posts/project-greenhouse-arduino-raspberry-pi-sensors.md

 date: 2019-09-17T01:01:01+02:00
 draft: false
 categories: ["arduino", "electronics"]
+teaser: 'Take a look at the final project I made using Arduino, Raspberry Pi & a couple of sensors for a digital studio class.
+I have also written some in-process articles about this project in the past.'
 ---

 Hi lovely people! :wave: A couple of months ago I wrote a couple of articles on how to connect different sensors and an LCD to an Arduino.
 However, I didn't write one final article about how these things all fit together to form a greenhouse monitoring system.
 I don't think I will be able to get to it anytime soon (lack of time for a detailed tutorial).
 Therefore, I decided to just write about what the final project was and what it did and most importantly, where the inspiration for it came from.